Discussion of Internet addressing

 But you will notice usernames on DCU Linux are limited to 8 chars.

-Can we make the phone system as easy to use as the Internet?
+Can we make the phone system like the Web?

 Put the following in your HTML:

 Maybe no need

 to have page authors make the number a link.

 - Browse page on phone.
 Select a number on a page.

 automatically makes clickable any phone number seen on screen

 Note how it does not highlight the fax no. Clever.